+1. REPAIR

-- 1. REPAIR - The essential heating equipment repair total benefit is limited to \$3,000 per applicant per HEAP program year. - In some cases, the cost of repair may exceed or be comparable to the cost of replacement.
+- The essential heating equipment repair total benefit is limited to \$3,000 per applicant per HEAP program year. - In some cases, the cost of repair may exceed or be comparable to the cost of replacement.
 In these cases, the local SSD should explore replacement.
 A heating system that requires multiple repairs in a program year, or within the past program year, may warrant the exploration of replacement instead of continued repair.

 - Repair of essential primary heating equipment is defined for purposes of the NYS HEAP Program as the labor and materials necessary to restore or fix an eligible household's essential heating equipment to a sound useable condition without the replacement of the heating plant (furnace/boiler).
-This includes repair or replacement of chimneys or other venting systems and repair or replacement of oil tanks.
-All repairs must include the inspection and installation of a working carbon monoxide detector when one is not present, inoperable or the carbon monoxide detector is over five years old. - For example, a household's furnace is working, but the oil tank is leaking and needs to be replaced.
-Under this definition, this would be coded on WMS as an H5 and paid as a repair since the actual furnace was not replaced. - In counties outside of NYC, WMS payment code H5 is used for repair of essential heating equipment.
+This includes repair or replacement of chimneys or other venting systems and repair or replacement of oil tanks. - All repairs must include the installation of a working carbon monoxide detector when one is not present, non-operational or the carbon monoxide detector is over five years old.